dyspop/responsysrest/README.md

 A python library providing access to the Responsys Interact API.
 Currently supports version 1.3 Release 6.33 E65150-15.

+## Requirements

+1. A Responsys Interact account.
+2. A valid Responsys Interact API user name and password.
+3. Python 3.6 (see installation instructions)
+4. pip (see installation instructions)

 ## Install ##